Questions? Our community can help!

-At the culmination of the Epcot International Food & Wine Festival is a runDisney race weekend seemingly designed as a way to rid yourself of some of those extra calories you may have picked up during the previous 6 weeks.
+In the midst of the Epcot International Food & Wine Festival is a runDisney race weekend seemingly designed as a way to rid yourself of some of those extra calories you may have picked up around World Showcase.

-The main event for the weekend is a nighttime run through three Walt Disney World parks.
+The main event for the weekend is an early morning run through three Walt Disney World parks.
 This 13.1 mile run begins at the ESPN Wide World of Sports complex, winds through Disney’s Animal Kingdom and Disney’s Hollywood Studios, and finishes with a tour of Epcot.
-Since the event begins at 10 pm, runners get a one-of-a-kind peek at these theme parks after they have closed to the general public.
+(Note: This event was previously held in the evening, but now begins at 5:30am.)

 As with all runDisney events, the route is punctuated with entertainment and Disney characters, including some that are rarely seen.
 Registered participants also receive admission to the Finish Line Party (see below), a Champion long sleeved tech shirt, and a commemorative finisher medal.

-Early on the morning of the headline Wine and Dine Half Marathon comes this much shorter event.
-Held in Disney’s Animal Kingdom, runners of all skill levels get to race past attractions, wonderfully detailed buildings, and exotic animal enclosures while the park is still closed to regular guests.
+On Friday morning comes this shorter event where runners of all skill levels get to race past attractions while the park is still closed to regular guests.

 The most important thing to know about the Expo is that ALL RUNNERS FOR ALL RACES MUST GO in order to pick up their race packets.
-The Expo is normally open much of the day on the Friday of race weekend as well as Saturday morning, but we will post the 2014 hours as soon as the schedule is set.
+The Expo is normally open much of the day on the Thursday of race weekend as well as Friday and Saturday.

 In addition to that, the Expo is where you can find lots of Wine and Dine merchandise as well as the latest in Fitness technology and apparel.
 There are also speakers giving what is presumably valuable information on running.

-Starting at 10 pm in Epcot, just as the Wine and Dine Marathon kicks off is this special party, and the best thing about the Finish Line Party is there ain’t no party like the Finish Line Party, ‘cause the Finish Line Party don’t stop…until 4 am, which is relatively late for a lot of people.
+Starting at 8 pm in Epcot is this special party, and the best thing about the Post Race Party is there ain’t no party like the Post Race Party, ‘cause the Post Race Party don’t stop…until 1 am, which is relatively late for a lot of people.

 This super-special event is open only to runners and their friends and family and grants all who are worthy exclusive entry into Epcot after hours.
 During this party several Epcot attractions are open as well as just about all of the International Food & Wine Festival booths.
 There are also character meet and greets as well as live and house music.

 If you register for the Half Marathon, the Finish Line Party is included in the registration price.
-Any friends or family that would like to attend must pay a separate price, which is $75 if purchased by August 12, 2014, $85 if purchased between August 14 and October 29, 2014, and $95 anytime after that.
+Any friends or family that would like to attend must pay a separate price.

 As with many race weekends, the overall crowds at Walt Disney World are not substantially impacted due to the Wine and Dine Half Marathon.
 While there are extra visitors on property during the weekend, they do not increase the attraction wait times very much.
 You will notice an impact if you are staying in one of the host resorts or visiting any park the day of an event, otherwise the impact from the race will be minimal.